Benito Mussolini: Police state

 Between 1925 and 1927, Mussolini progressively dismantled virtually all constitutional and conventional restraints on his power and built a police state.
 A law passed on 24 December 1925—Christmas Eve for the largely Roman Catholic country—changed Mussolini's formal title from "President of the Council of Ministers" to "Head of the Government", although he was still called "Prime Minister" by most non-Italian news sources.
 He was no longer responsible to Parliament and could be removed only by the King.
 While the Italian constitution stated that ministers were responsible only to the sovereign, in practice it had become all but impossible to govern against the express will of Parliament.
 The Christmas Eve law ended this practice, and also made Mussolini the only person competent to determine the body's agenda.
 This law transformed Mussolini's government into a de facto legal dictatorship.
 Local autonomy was abolished, and podestàs appointed by the Italian Senate replaced elected mayors and councils.

 While Italy occupied former Austro-Hungarian areas between years 1918 and 1920, five hundred "Slav" societies (for example Sokol) and slightly smaller number of libraries ("reading rooms") had been forbidden, specifically so later with the Law on Associations (1925), the Law on Public Demonstrations (1926) and the Law on Public Order (1926)—the closure of the classical lyceum in Pisino, of the high school in Voloska (1918), and the five hundred Slovene and Croatian primary schools followed.
 One thousand "Slav" teachers were forcibly exiled to Sardinia and to Southern Italy.

-On 7 April 1926, Mussolini survived a first assassination attempt by Violet Gibson, an Irish woman and daughter of Lord Ashbourne, who was deported after her arrest.
+On 7 April 1926, Mussolini survived a first assassination attempt by Violet Gibson.
 On 31 October 1926, 15-year-old Anteo Zamboni attempted to shoot Mussolini in Bologna.
 Zamboni was lynched on the spot.
 Mussolini also survived a failed assassination attempt in Rome by anarchist Gino Lucetti, and a planned attempt by the Italian anarchist Michele Schirru, which ended with Schirru's capture and execution.